caturkrida16/teltonika-socket-server/README.md

 # socket-python
-Socket server for accept data from GPS Device.
+Socket server for accept data from Teltonika GPS device.